Loboc Church: Interior

-The interior of the church is adorned with ceiling paintings by Canuto Avila and his sons, Ricardo and Ray Francia, created from May 1926 to July 1927, and retouched by Cris Naparota in 1995.
+The interior of the church is adorned with ceiling paintings by Canuto Ávila and his sons, Ricardo and Ray Francia, created from May 1926 to July 1927, and retouched by Cris Naparota in 1995.
 A mural of Our Lady of Guadalupe, secondary patron of Loboc, painted by Max Aya-ay in 1930 at the center of the nave depicts the Virgin saving Loboc from floods.
-The church also has a separate cantilevered organ loft, hosting a large pipe organ believed to be connected with Father Diego Cera, maker of the Las Piñas Bamboo organ.
+The church also has a separate cantilevered organ loft hosting a large pipe organ believed to be connected with Father Diego Cera, maker of the Las Piñas Bamboo organ.

 Façade

 The inner baroque façade, which is part of the 1734 church built by the Jesuits, is decorated with pilasters, capitals, blind niches and volutes.
-It is patterned after the San Ignacio Church in Intramuros, with two levels, a triangular pediment, and two narrow octagonal bell towers on each side.
+It is patterned after San Ignacio Church in Intramuros, with two levels, a triangular pediment, and two narrow octagonal bell towers on each side.
 The neoclassical portico houses niches for Saint Peter and Saint Paul.
-Along the pediment is a wooden bas-relief on galvanized iron of the papal tiara over crossed keys (the symbol of Saint Peter) on the center and medallions carrying the icons of the Augustinians and Saint Peter on both ends.
+Along the pediment is a wooden bas-relief on galvanized iron of the papal tiara over crossed keys (the symbol of Saint Peter) on the center and medallions of the icons of the Augustinians and Saint Peter on both ends.

 Altars

 The church has five retablos (reredos).
 The central retablo (or retablo mayor) at the altar houses images of Saint Peter, the patron, paired with Saint Paul on the uppermost niche.
-On the lowest level are images of Our Lady of Guadalupe, a secondary patron, in the center.
+On the lowest level are images of Our Lady of Guadalupe, the secondary patron, in the center.
 Also on the lowest level were statues of Saint Lucy, patron against typhoons and Saint Francis Xavier, patron against floods and alligators.
 Both Saint Lucy and Saint Francis were elected patrons in 1697.
-Behind the walls of the retablo mayor are the remains of the former Jesuit altarpiece, a bas-relief of Saint Ignatius Loyola and St Francis Xavier dressed as a pilgrim.
-Hidden by the main altar, is a bas relief of San Ignacio and San Francisco Xavier done in stucco (reminders that this was once a Jesuit church).
+Behind the walls of the retablo mayor are the remains of the former Jesuit altarpiece, a bas-relief of Saint Ignatius Loyola and Saint Francis Xavier dressed as a pilgrim.
+Hidden by the main altar, is a bas-relief of Saint Ignatius and Saint Francis Xavier in stucco, as traces this was once a Jesuit church.